chris1111/One-Liner-Disable-Enable-Gatekeeper-macOS-Sequoia/README.md

 # One-Liner-Disable-Enable-Gatekeeper-macOS-Sequoia
 - After using the command, system will shutdown in 10 secounds.
 Restart the Machine to take effect.
+- Do not use with any other similar tools.

 - [x] `Disable Gatekeeper:`
 ```bash